Serbia hero image

 • Lodging: city hotels, monastery guesthouses, boutique pensions, and spa resorts suited for leadership retreats.

-• Meals: Serbian cuisine—cevapi, sarma, kajmak, fresh breads, and hearty soups; we accommodate dietary needs and provide safe water guidance.
+• Meals: Serbian cuisine—cevapi, sarma, kajmak, fresh breads, and hearty soups; we handle dietary needs and provide current water and food-safety guidance.

 • Mobility: moderate—cobblestones, fortress stairs, monastery hills; we plan rest breaks, coach drop-offs, and alternative activities.